Arundo and Tamarisk Control

-The Salinas River watershed has the second-largest infestation of non-native Arundo donax in California (apx.
+The Salinas River watershed has the second-largest infestation of non-native Arundo donax (arundo) in California (apx.
 1,500 acres).
-Arundo is a bamboo-like grass that forms dense stands and can grow over 30 ft tall.
-It crowds out native vegetation, reduces wildlife habitat, consumes large amounts of water, and increases the risk of flooding to adjacent farm fields and cities, and poses a fire hazard.
+Arundo is a bamboo-like plant that forms dense stands and can grow over 30 ft tall.
+It crowds out native vegetation, degrades wildlife habitat, consumes large amounts of water, increases the risk of flooding to adjacent farm fields and cities, and poses a fire hazard.

-Phase I of the Salinas River Arundo Control Program, supported by the Monterey County Agricultural Commissioner and the California Department of Food and Agriculture, began in 2008 with 50 acres of Arundo removed between King City and the Monterey/San Luis Obispo county line.
+In the first phase of the program, supported by the Monterey County Agricultural Commissioner and the California Department of Food and Agriculture, arundo was sprayed between King City and the Monterey/San Luis Obispo county line in 2008 and 2009.

-The RCDMC is leading the Arundo Control Program with roles that include fundraising, securing and administering required permits, recruiting landowners into the program, overseeing the implementation of weed control activities on private lands, providing biological monitoring of treated areas, and coordinating financial and technical assistance for private landowners interested in performing their own control efforts.
-Landowners interested in participating in the Arundo Control Program should contact the RCD.
+The RCD’s roles in administering the program include fundraising, securing required permits, recruiting landowners into the program, overseeing the implementation of weed control activities on private lands, providing biological monitoring of treated areas, ensuring regulatory compliance, and coordinating financial and technical assistance for private landowners interested in performing their own control efforts.

 As a result of the program, over 450 acres of arundo are under control.
 The RCD continues to seek funding and landowner cooperation to advance the program downstream.

 If you are a landowner or grower interested in arundo control on your Salinas River property, contact Emily Zefferman.